gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 When faced with an elaboration circularity, the programmer should also consider the tactics given in the suggestions section of the circularity diagnostic.
-Depending on the units involved in the circularity, their |with| clauses, purity, preelaborability, presence of elaboration control pragmas and invocations at elaboration time, the binder may suggest one or more of the following tactics to eliminate the circularity:
+Depending on the units involved in the circularity, their |with| clauses, purity, preelaborability, presence of elaboration-control pragmas and invocations at elaboration time, the binder may suggest one or more of the following tactics to eliminate the circularity: